mireille1999/News/README.md

 News is  python application that allows users to list and preview news articles from various sources.

 ## Specifications
-* Display headlines of articles
+* Display headlines of articles.
-* List different kinds of articles
+* List different kinds of articles.
-*

 ## User Stories